 HowTheLightGetsIn – At Hay-on-Wye, Wales in Late May

 The Hay Festival – Welsh border, Late May to Early June

 Burning Nest – June 4-10, in Devon, UK

 Stonehenge at the Solstice – mid-June at the Solstice

 Meziprostor – Prague, early July

-Welsh National Eisteddfod – early August, Llanrwst, Wales
+Welsh National Eisteddfod – July 30 – August 6, Tregaron, Wales

-Here are a few of the places we are looking to reach in the coming years:
+Along with the above list here are a few of the places we are looking to attend this year:

 Focus Wales – this festival is a music industry event highlighting Welsh artists.